 Test purpose: Accurate or controlled overestimate of TRP.

 The methods described in this section are used for assessment of the TRP for spurious emissions.
 The methods are given in a sequence with increasing accuracy, but also increasing measurement time.
-There is no mandatory order in which to use these methods nor all of the methods should be used for evaluating TRP.
+There is no mandatory order, in which to use these methods nor all of the methods should be used for evaluating TRP.
 Some of these methods can be skipped if they are deemed not necessary, for instance, the pre-scan and peak methods.

-The radiation source is not limited to the antennas on the EUT instead the entire physical dimensions of the EUT must be taken into account for calculations of the reference angular steps, see Sec.
-10.8.2.1.
+The radiation source is not limited to the antennas on the EUT instead the entire physical dimensions of the EUT must be taken into account for calculations of the reference angular steps, see subclause 10.8.2.1.
 Note that full-sphere sampling using reference angular steps is the only method that aims to provide an accurate TRP.

 When available, using a beam sweeping test signal with these methods can reduce the test time and improve the uncertainty.